RestReplay Documentation

 Note that to create Java arrays of String, or String[], you must call either the long version:

-var ordersArray = java.lang.reflect.Array.newInstance(java.lang.String, r.count);
+var ordersArray = java.lang.reflect.Array.newInstance(java.lang.String, r.count);or the short version:

 var ordersArray = kit.newStringArray(theCount);